 There are many different approaches to getting data from the web, such as writing a custom crawler from scratch, web crawler tools and ‘Data as a Service’ model companies.
 While there are dedicated services catering to the web data requirement of businesses, scraping web as a skill is gaining popularity too.
 Data scientists can learn web scraping to add value advantage to their skill set.

 However, there is a clear distinction between an enterprise-grade web scraping services and learning to crawl a simple HTML page from the web.
 We’ll get into this later, let’s now see if data scientists should actually pursue web scraping as a skill.

 Data Scientist is one of the most in-demand jobs in the technology industry right now.
-This demand is expected to increase further as more companies realize the value of big data as a business intelligence tool.
+This demand is expected to increase further than more companies realize the value of big data as a business intelligence tool.
 Big data is helping businesses get insights about customer preferences, predict future industry trends and is enabling them to track their competitors’ activity in real time.
 As the person responsible for turning data into insights, the role of a data scientist is no more obscure and has gained mainstream popularity over the last few years.

 The term ‘data scientist’ was coined by Jeff Hammerbacher and DJ Patil in 2008 in Silicon Valley.
-Ever since its inception, the skill sets and responsibilities associated with this role has been evolving, owing to the fresh challenges that keep coming up.
+Ever since its inception, the skill sets and responsibilities associated with this role have been evolving, owing to the fresh challenges that keep coming up.
 Data is now growing both in volume and variety, contributing to the addition of complexities.

 This scenario demands more from the role of data scientist, such as the ability to deploy unconventional techniques to extract, mine and analyze data sets with a creative appetite.